Cartoon Network (India): 2010s

 Cartoon Network started the third series in the Ben 10 franchise, Ben 10: Ultimate Alien on 10 October 2010.
 Cartoon Network launched Roll No. 21 in November 2010, multiple season and TV movies were launched after the success of first season.
 The new Beyblade series, Beyblade: Metal Fusion started airing from 11 October 2010.

 On 1 October 2011, Cartoon Network introduced its new branding and logo.
 Designed by Brand New School, it makes heavy use of the black and white checkerboard motif, as well as CMYK color variations and patterns.
 The slogan "It's a Fun Thing!" was also introduced.
 The second season Beyblade: Metal Masters started airing from 22 October 2011.

 As the slogan suggests, comedy programs began to occupy most of the timeslots.
-While initially Tom and Jerry made up most of the time slots, later when Oggy and the Cockroaches was started on the Indian feed in July 2012, In 2012 Cartoon network added a Telugu audio track.
-CN began to air it hours together each day, which even continued until 2014.
+While initially Tom and Jerry made up most of the time slots, later when Oggy and the Cockroaches was started on the Indian feed in July 2012, In 2012, Cartoon Network added a Telugu audio track.
+CN began to air Oggy and the Cockroaches and Tom and Jerry for hours together each day, which continued until 2014.
 In January 2015, Cartoon Network India lost the rights to Oggy and the Cockroaches Seasons 1 to 3, but continued to air Season 4.

 CN started the fourth series in the hit Ben 10 franchise, Ben 10: Omniverse on 26 November 2012.

 Starting from the new era, "It's a Fun Thing", CN began to air shows without providing any information through airings on the channel, like on-air promos and bumpers.
 ThunderCats, Beyblade Metal Masters, Beyblade Metal Fury, and Scooby-Doo!
 Mystery Incorporated were started with no information about air date and timings on the channel, and information present only on TV schedules.

 Animated shows like Green Lantern: The Animated Series, DreamWorks Dragons, Scooby-Doo!
 Mystery Incorporated, The Looney Tunes Show, and ThunderCats aired, but for some reason all of these shows aired only the first seasons, and the second seasons haven't been aired yet.
 In 2013, The third season Beyblade: Metal Fury started airing from 27 October 2013.
 Cartoon Network acquired the rights of Krrish franchise's animated film series Kid Krrish.
 The first movie Kid Krrish on 2 October 2013.
 The film was followed by three additional movies Kid Krrish: Mission Bhutan (premiered on 19 July 2014), Kid Krrish: Mystery in Mongolia (premiered on 27 September 2014), and Kid Krrish: Shakalaka Africa (premiered on 25 April 2015).

 A television film Chakra: The Invincible based on the character created by Stan Lee aired on 30 November 2013.

-CN moved the hit series Pokémon to its sister channel, in 2011, having aired until the eleventh season, but later brought it back on CN in 2014, starting from the fourteenth season of Pokémon Black and White.
+CN moved the hit series Pokémon to its sister channel Pogo in 2011, having aired until the eleventh season, but later brought it back on CN in 2014, starting from the fourteenth season of Pokémon Black and White.